FUMC Foundation Scholarships

 The FUMC Foundation provides gifting opportunities to those individual, families and foundations that wish to provide long-term support to the Church’s facilities, programs, ministries and missions.
 The monies, donated are often given in memory or in honor of members of our congregation.
 The Foundation invests these donations and uses the monies earned to provide support to the Church.

 Did you know that student scholarships are offered each year for students within the First United Methodist Church who are seeking a higher education?
 These scholarships are given on an annual basis to help members of our congregation earn a college degree or go on to advanced theological training.
-Since 2004, 80 scholarships have been awarded to members of our Church totaling over $82,000.
-The vast majority of the funding for these scholarships comes from your FUMC Foundation, with the remainder coming from Sunday School classes like the Bereans.
+During 2017, the church budget has received $374,000 and, along with the Berean Sunday School Class, has presented ten scholarships to members of the FUMC congregation.
+To date the scholarships presented have exceeded $108,000 with additional scholarship funds given to support Youth Choir Tour and Youth Missions.

 These scholarships have been made possible through the generosity of donations to the Foundation specifically designated by the donors for use on scholarships.
 These donations – which are then invested — are often made in the name of an individual or designated to a certain period or type of education.
 While there are too many such funds to name here, for example, the Miriam Barrett Seminary Student Scholarship provides assistance to students in acquiring the theological training needed to pursue a career in an approved religious affiliated institution.
 The Debra L. Hadley Youth Student Scholarship assists high school graduates that are now or have been associated with the Youth Ministries or Youth Music Program of First United Methodist Church, in acquiring a College, Community College or Trade School education, and the Kris Lohrmeyer Youth Scholarship Fund provides financial assistance for young people to attend either a Youth Singers Spring Tour or a Youth Mission Trip.
 There are many other funds with specific designations and purposes as designated by the donor.